prometheus/prometheus/docs/configuration/configuration.md

 # that will be kept in memory.
 0 means no limit.
 [ keep_dropped_targets: <int> | default = 0 ]

 # Specifies the validation scheme for metric and label names.
 Either blank or
-# "legacy" for letters, numbers, colons, and underscores; or "utf8" for full
+# "utf8" for full UTF-8 support, or "legacy" for letters, numbers, colons, and
-# UTF-8 support.
+# underscores.
-[ metric_name_validation_scheme <string> | default "legacy" ]
+[ metric_name_validation_scheme <string> | default "utf8" ]

 # Limit on total number of positive and negative buckets allowed in a single
 # native histogram.
 The resolution of a histogram with more buckets will be